-The concept of iterative development is central to all Agile fameworks, and is treated as essentially synonymous with Agile development.
+The concept of iterative development is central to all agile frameworks and is regarded as an essential part of agile development.
 Extreme Programming recommends that teams make frequent, small releases, working in iterations of one to four weeks, with one week being the preferred interval.
 Scrum also recommends regular cycles, called sprints, of one to four weeks.

-The concept of iterative software development was first described by Tom Gilb in his 1988 book, Principles of Software Engineering Management, where he referred to it as Evolutionary Development.
-It has gone on to permeate all Agile frameworks.
+The concept of iterative software development was described by Tom Gilb in his 1988 book, Principles of Software Engineering Management, where he referred to it as Evolutionary Development.
+It has gone on to permeate all agile frameworks.

 Currently, iterative development is strongly associated with incremental development, but historically that was not always the case.
 See, for example, Barry Boehm‘s paper A Spiral Model of Software Development and Enhancement in which the model is iterative but not necessarily incremental.

 Iterative Development – Agile Alliance – glossary entry

 re – Scrum recommends a four week Sprint – as a trained scrum master the length of a sprint can be between 1- 4 weeks, often it is two weeks, to say Scrum recommends 4 weeks is incorrect.